mateoservent/coefeasy/README.md

 # Coeffeasy
-Coeffeasy is R package for making regressions coefficients more accesible.
-With this tool under construction you will be able to plot and read many key coeffcients in seconds, and many more things are coming!
+Coeffeasy is an R package for making regression coefficients more accessible.
+With this tool, you can plot and read many key coefficients instantly, and more things are coming!